-- \\ Call 911 as soon as fire is detected.
-Directions to the facility are by the telephones located in the kitchen area and the tack room of Rosemary's Barn. - \\ Fire extinguishers are mounted on the walls at both ends of the main aisle of Rosemary's Barn. - Dismount riders immediately and have a volunteer escort riders to parent/guardian. - If necessary remove horses from barn and release in arena if appropriate.
+Call 911 as soon as fire is detected.
+Directions to the facility are by the telephones located in the kitchen area, the tack room of Rosemary's Barn as well as the bulletin board when at the covered arena.

+- Fire extinguishers are mounted on the walls at both ends of the main aisle of Rosemary's Barn. - Dismount riders immediately and have volunteer escort riders to parent/guardian. - If necessary remove horses from barn and release in arena if appropriate.
 Remove reins and lead ropes.
-Saddles/surcingles may be left on. - Keep road access clear for emergency equipment. - All riders, visitors and personnel must immediately go to the meeting point, which is by the mounting ramp (see page 20).
+Saddles/surcingles may be left on. - Keep road access clear for emergency equipment. - All riders, visitors and personnel must immediately go to the meeting point, which is by the mounting ramp (see page 15). - In the event of a fire while using the covered arena: - ✓ Dismount riders - ✓ Evacuate the arena - ✓ Release horses into Ring B, if appropriate.
+Remove reins and lead ropes